djknit/timeclock/README.md

 * [ ] Work on additional features
   * [ ] Punchclock
+  * [ ] Add special handling for the edge-case situation where a time-change (ex. daylight savings beginning or end) occurs during a work shift.
+Likewise if any time is recorded both before and after the time-change on the same day.
   * [ ] Create (or improve existing) mobile friendly UI
   * [ ] Add time section to job dashboard
     * [ ] Summary